-Student 1 st 2 nd Offense 3 rd Offense 0 Disrespect to teacher/ Consequences: Offense classmates Minor disciplinary Lunch Saturday Detention 0 Noncompliance offenses may Referral- Detention- all No Cell Phone Privileges 0 Tardiness (excessive) receive, but are not Parent call electronics for a week.
-0 Disrupting class limited to, the are not 0 Profanity following allowed Students will turn 0 Skipping class consequences: during the cellphones into the office 0 Being in unauthorized duration of at the start of school and area detention. will pick it up at the end 0 Minor cheating Saturday of school for a period of a (copying peers on daily Detention week from the day of the work) violation.
-0 Dress Violation Juniors/Seniors Only repeated No off- campus lunch 0 Drug use (first offense) privileges for one week or 0 Minor vandalism time period specified by (writing in book, on administrator. desk, walls, restrooms)
+0. 1 .
+4-1-000 n-1 o ((27.000 Student 1st Offense 2 nd Offense 3 rd Offense (С Disrespect to teacher/ Consequences: classmates Minor disciplinary Referral- Lunch Saturday Detention (О Noncompliance offenses may Parent call Detention- No Cell Phone Privileges (О Tardiness (excessive) receive, but are all for a week. (С Disrupting class not limited to, the electronics (О Profanity following are not Students will turn (С Skipping class consequences: allowed cellphones into the (О Being in an during the office at the start of unauthorized area duration of school and will pick (С Minor cheating detention. them up at the end of (copying peers on Saturday school for a period of a daily work) Detention week from the day of the (О Dress Violation violation. repeated Juniors/Seniors Only (О Drug use (first No off-campus lunch offense) privileges for one week (О Minor vandalism or time period specified (writing in books, on by the administrator. desks, walls, restrooms)